10 Top-Rated Tourist Attractions in Belfast

 5 St. Anne's Cathedral

-By way of Royal Avenue and Church Street, is St. Anne's Cathedral, the principal church of the (Anglican) Church of Ireland, begun in 1898 and designed by architect Sir Thomas Drew.
-A neo-Romanesque building of the basilican type, it has three fine west doorways decorated with sculpture.
-The baptismal chapel has a mosaic ceiling made of hundreds of thousands of tiny pieces of glass.
+Designed by architect Sir Thomas Drew and begun in 1898, St. Anne's Cathedral is the main church of the (Anglican) Church of Ireland.
+It was built in neo-Romanesque style of the basilican type and has three west doorways adorned with sculpture.
+The baptismal chapel features an exquisite mosaic ceiling.
 Further points of interest are the carved stonework, many fine stained glass windows, marble tiles on the floor and walls, and delicate woodwork.
 In the chapel you'll find the tomb of Sir Edward Carson (died 1935), leader of the Ulster Unionists.

 Hours: Open 8am-6pm Monday-Saturday, 8am-4pm Sunday